RBEGamer/NixieClock/README.md

 ## WIFI PCB ADDON

 This wifi addon pcb sits directly under the Arduino Nano, and is soldered to its header pins.
-Then this sandwich is plugged into the control pcb
+Then this sandwich is plugged into the control pcb.
+The Arduino-Nano is still required!

 ### NOTE
 To program the `ESP8266`, you have to use a seperate `USB2Serial` cable.
 Solder The `RX,TX,GND` pins from the cable to `TX,RX,GND` of the `ESP8266`.

+Remove the two jumpers from the board!

 To reset the `ESP8266` to its flash-mode hold the `BOOT`-Button and toggle the `RESET`-Button.
 After that, click `Upload` in your Arduino-IDE.

+!!!
+Use as sketch the `/src/wifi_extention/wifi_extention.ino` for the ESP8266 !!!

 ![test image size](/documenation/pictures/wifi_pcb.png)